rubythonode/kamboja-examples/03-simple-mongodb-restful-api/readme.md

 ## KambojaJS Simple Restful API

 This example demonstrate how to create a simple Restful API with MongoDB database.
-This example also showing how to use validation, create custom validation.[Kamboja Mongoose Helper](https://github.com/kambojajs/kamboja-mongoose) used to generate mongoose schema from model.
+This example also showing how to use validation.
+[Kamboja Mongoose Helper](https://github.com/kambojajs/kamboja-mongoose) used to generate mongoose schema from model.

 Requirements:
 * A working NodeJs installation